delta-io/delta/docs/source/delta-batch.md

 ### Use identity columns
 .. important:: Declaring an identity column on a Delta table disables concurrent transactions.
 Only use identity columns in use cases where concurrent writes to the target table are not required.

 <Delta> identity columns are a type of generated column that assigns unique values for each record inserted into a table.
-The following example shows the basic syntax for declaring an identity column during a create table statement:
+The following example shows how to declare an identity column during a create table command:

 .. code-language-tabs::
   ```python